AAFC-BICoE/hpdb/README.md

 # 🚀 Build & Deploy

-The application is built directly inside OpenShift using a Dockerfile defined in the BuildConfig.

 ## 1. Rebuild and push the image (if you changed source code/dockerfile)
 ```bash
 # From anywhere on your local machine